varya/varya.github.com/content/posts/design-systems-review/index.md

 build any number of applications.”
 (Fanguy, 2017) “A design system is a collection of reusable components to tie whole products together” (Baskanderi, 2018)

-At the same time, other authors interpret call such collections “component libraries” or “pattern libraries” and describe them only as a part of a design system.
+At the same time, other authors call such collections “component libraries” or “pattern libraries” and describe them only as a part of a design system.
 They interpret the design systems concept as more complex but have difficulties to give a straightforward definition for them.
 Saarinen (2016)